NeuroanatomyAndConnectivity/NeuroanatomyAndConnectivity.github.io/jobs/index.md

 ---

 # Join us! 🧠
 We're hiring two postdocs to join the lab as part of the ERC-funded project **Cortical gradients of functional organization**.
-Applicants should have a stong background in neuroimaging data analysis and experience using Python.
+Applicants should have a strong background in neuroimaging data analysis and experience using Python.
 For more information, check out the links below, or get in touch by email at:

 Email: [<span class="line">daniel.margulies@</span><span class="line">cnrs.fr</span>](mailto:daniel.margulies@cnrs.fr)